Legendarytruth/Wholesomemaker/readme.md

 This project is open to anyone who wants to contribute, large or small!
 Whether you noticed a typo or want to add a whole new feature, go for it!

 Large additions should be discussed in issues or on Discord first.
-If you're new to Javascript and Python, ask me on Discord for where to start and you can use CJ as a starting point for a contribution.
+If you're new to Javascript and Python, ask me on Discord for where to start and you can use Samantha as a starting point for a contribution.

 ### How to use it?